 This How to Reverse a Caravan article will guide you through how to do it yourself.
 Learning how to reverse a caravan is not hard to do.
 Ongoing practice then assists.

 How to Reverse a Caravan – if possible start with a box trailer

-Learning how reverse a caravan seems difficult at first.
+Learning how to reverse a caravan only seems difficult at first.
 This is because, when reversing, the tow vehicle’s overhung hitch causes the caravan to turn in the opposite direction to that of the tow vehicle.
 Once that is realised (and its implications understood) all becomes clear.
 From thereon it just needs practising.

 A good place to do so is a close-to-empty car park and well away from all other vehicles.
 Do everything slowly because a reversing caravan amplifies every movement of the steering wheel.

 How to Reverse a Caravan – practice reversing in a straight line

 Start by teaching yourself to practice in a straight line.
 This is likely to be harder to do than expected.
 Turn the steering wheel by only tiny amounts, while watching the caravan via the wing mirror.
 Once you have grasped that, do the same but in a slight curve.
 This will entail ongoing minor corrections because the turning circle self-tightens.

 If possible have someone stand well behind the rear of the caravan (but not in its path).
 You need to able to see that person through your wing mirror.
 It also helps to be able to communicate via CB radio, mobile phone or hand signals – or whatever works for you.